 According to DocketNavigator, to date over 630,000 patents have been opted out of the UPC’s competence.
 But the majority of these opted-out patents are unlikely to be the subject of national proceedings that had been started before 1 June 2023.

-The impact of this decision may be significant if it changes patent proprietors’ decisions regarding the patents they have opted-out but and were the subject of national proceedings that had been started before 1 June 2023.
+The impact of this decision may be significant if it changes patent proprietors' decisions regarding the patents they have opted-out but which were the subject of national proceedings that had been started before 1 June 2023.

 Before: Patent proprietors who had opted-out a patent might have understood they couldn’t withdraw their opt-out if national proceedings had started before 1 June 2023.
 Implementers might have understood that the UPC did not have competence and so any further revocation or infringement proceedings would have to be brought before national courts.